neondatabase-labs/pgpi/README.md

 Use the `--log-certs` option to log the certificates used by the TLS connections to the client and server.

+Use `--redact-passwords` to prevent password messages being logged.
+When logging annotated messages, only passwords and MD5 hashes themselves are redacted.
+When logging raw bytes, any message beginning with "p" (which could be a password message) is redacted.

-Use the `--bw` option to suppress colours in TTY output (or the `--no-bw` option to force colours even for non-TTY output).
+Use `--bw` to suppress colours in TTY output (or the `--no-bw` option to force colours even for non-TTY output).

 ### Configuring connection options